-Official season dates available in August 2014.
-Species
+Official season dates available in August 2015.

-(Probable)
+Species Opening Date (Probable)

 Early Canada Goose Call

 Ducks Sept.
-27 or Oct.
-4
+26 or Oct.
+3

 Geese Sept.
-27 or Oct.
-4
+26 or Oct.
+3

 Tundra swan Oct.
-4

-The state of the Press of the second state of the second al la colla Administra 🛨 la construcción de la la la la const

-Opening Date
+3

-Tundra swan licenses are issued by lottery.
-They are available to both residents and nonresidents.
+Tundra swan licenses are issued by lotter ry.
+They are available

+to both residents and nonresidents.
 The application/license fee is \$10 for residents and \$30 for nonresidents.

 Unsuccessful applicants receive refunds.
-The probable tundra swan application deadline for 2014 is August 13.
+The probable tundra swan application deadline for 2015 is August 12.
 Applications should be available by August 1.